protonemedia/laravel-form-components/README.md

 </x-form-input>
 ```

-With bootstrap 5 the [input groups](https://getbootstrap.com/docs/5.0/forms/input-group/) has been simplified.
-You can add as many items as you would like, in any order you would like.
-Use `form-input-group-text` component to add text or [checkboxes](https://getbootstrap.com/docs/5.0/forms/input-group/#checkboxes-and-radios).
+With Bootstrap 5, the [input groups](https://getbootstrap.com/docs/5.0/forms/input-group/) have been simplified.
+You can add as many items as you would like in any order you would like.
+Use the `form-input-group-text` component to add text or [checkboxes](https://getbootstrap.com/docs/5.0/forms/input-group/#checkboxes-and-radios).

 ```blade
 <x-form-input-group label="Profile" >